 The whole season will be one of celebrations, including a free music festival, L.A.
 Phil 100: Celebrate L.A., on September 30, 2018, including live public performances all along a CicLAvia route stretching from Grand Avenue to the Hollywood Bowl, followed by a large free concert at the Bowl with Gustavo Dudamel conducting, and a collection of surprise guests making appearances.

 Also in September, 2018, keep your eyes out for a multimedia visual art installation to be will be projected on the exterior of the Disney Concert Hall and a “California Soul”-themed gala, featuring works of California musicians from Frank Zappa to John Adams.

-“Whoever you are, from whichever neighborhood you come, you are a part of our history and our future, and our music belongs to you,” Gustavo Dudamel said in the season announcement.
+“Whoever you are, from whichever neighborhood you come, you are a part of our history and our future, and our music belongs to you,” Dudamel said.
 “That’s what we want to show the people of Los Angeles from the very first day that our centennial begins.”